“Please state your name for the record.”

 “That’s up to him,” Ashrinn said.
 “If he stays out of trouble, he can do whatever he likes with his life.
 You should know these medical expenses include funeral costs and a generous stipend.
 If used wisely, it will cover the cost of living for your brother from the time he’s recovered until a few years after your death.”

 “I hope it impresses upon you the severity of this… situation.
 We’ve been trying without success to take this cult down.
 Somehow, Sigilkeeper is always three steps ahead of the Enforcers.
 Three years ago, they kicked this case over to our Agency.
 This is the biggest break we’ve had since then.
 Your information is so valuable that this is the least we can do.
-Anything you could have asked for would have been seriously considered.
-You asked for so little in exchange… well, it made an impression.
+Anything you asked for would have been seriously considered.
+You asked for so little in exchange… Well, it made an impression.
 Were it not for your ailment, you could have made a valuable member of the Agency.”

 “I don’t meet the physical requirements,” he said, balling his hands into fists.
 There was a tone of understandable bitterness in his voice.